 On Instagram, Pinterest, Facebook, Google+, Tumblr, and Twitter — where the hashtag was born — the pound sign (#) turns any word or string of words without spaces into a link that can be clicked.
 This helps you organize your content and track discussion topics based on those keywords.

-So, for example, if you’re tweeting about your dealership’s Super Bowl party, you might hashtag the name of the event and location: #SuperBowl, #SiouxFalls, or even #SouthDakota.
+If you’re tweeting about your dealership’s event, for example, you might hashtag the name of the event and location: #BlackFriday, #SiouxFalls, or even #SouthDakota.